 9-MINUTE READ · By Anand Srinivasan

-Until a few years back, Google AdWords was the undisputed leader when it came to digital advertising.
+Until a few years back, Google Ads was the undisputed leader when it came to digital advertising.
 Search engine visitors have high purchasing intent and this makes ads targeted at them worthwhile.

 However, Facebook has now emerged as a worthy competitor.
 Although the two billion people who visit Facebook each month have a relatively lower purchasing intent, this is more than compensated by the many advantages that Facebook advertising offers.